1500: Vicente Yáñez Pinzón became the first European to set foot on Brazil.

 1880: Thomas Edison (1847-1931) received the patent for his incandescent lamp.

-1956: Young country-rock singer Elvis Presley made his first-ever television appearance on the musical-variety program Stage Show.
-Presley sang “Heartbreak Hotel,” which quickly became a hit single.
+1956: Young country-rock singer Elvis Presley made his first-ever television appearance on the TV musical-variety program Stage Show.
+(Presley sang “Heartbreak Hotel,” which quickly became a hit single.
+In total, Elvis appeared on six shows.
 The program was hosted by swing band leaders Tommy and Jimmy Dorsey.
 Elvis went on to appear on Ed Sullivan’s immensely popular variety show, Toast of the Town, in the fall of 1956.
+The appearance made Elvis a household name.)

 1845: Edgar Allan Poe’s poem, The Raven, was first published in the New York Evening Mirror.